Review both the

 MachineConfig object.
 For Platform scans, the remediation payload is often a different kind of an object (for example, a

-Secret object), but typically applying that remediation is up to the administrator, because otherwise the Compliance Operator would have required a very broad set of permissions in order to manipulate any generic Kubernetes object.
+Secret object), but typically applying that remediation is up to the administrator, because otherwise the Compliance Operator would have required a very broad set of permissions to manipulate any generic Kubernetes object.
 An example of remediating a Platform check is provided later in the text.

 To see exactly what the remediation does when applied, the